KerenDruker/computer-organization-proj/README.md

 Execute: Performs the operation, which could be arithmetic, logical, data movement, or control flow change.

-Output Handling: At the end of simulation, outputs the state of memory and registers, and possibly a trace of execution steps.
+Output Handling: At the end of simulation, outputs the state of memory and registers.
-An example operation in the fetch-decode-execute loop might look like this:

-Branch Handling: For a branch instruction, the condition is evaluated, and the program counter is updated to point to the target instruction if the condition is true.
-Integration and Execution